-The Samsung Galaxy Note 5 Oreo update isn’t official, but there’s a chance (a small one) it gets upgraded.
-With that in mind we want to take you through some reasons why you should and perhaps shouldn’t be excited about a potential release.
+The Samsung Galaxy Note 5 Oreo update isn’t official, but there’s a chance (albeit a small one) it gets upgraded to the current version of Android.
+With that in mind we want to take you through some reasons why you should and shouldn’t get excited about a potential Galaxy Note 5 Oreo release.

 Samsung’s Android Oreo update is finally rolling out though it’s limited to select devices in select regions.